stockparfait/experiments/autocorr/README.md

 assumption is that historical prices can somehow predict the future price moves.
-In statistical terms, and without loss of generality, the _conditional_ distribution of log-profit `f(P(t) | cond(P(t')))` for some set of `t'<t` is different from the unconditional distribution of log-profit `f(P(t))`.
+In statistical terms, and without loss of generality, the _conditional_ distribution of log-profit `f(P(t) | cond(P(t')))` for some set of `t'<t` is different from the unconditional distribution of log-profit `f(P)`.
 And most notably, its conditional _mean_ `E[P(t) | cond(P(t'))]` is sufficiently different from the unconditional mean `E[P]` that it can be exploited for profit.
-The mean of log-profit effectively represents the average growth rate of the price, and therefore, a higher conditional mean would mean higher porfolio growth rate.
+The mean of log-profit effectively represents the average growth rate of the price, and therefore, a higher conditional mean yields a higher porfolio growth rate.

 The only trick, it seems, is to find the right condition `cond(P(t'))` on